UPLME: Uncertainty-Aware Probabilistic Language Modelling for Robust Empathy Regression: Experiments and Results

 \subsection{Implementation Details}

-UPLME is implemented using PyTorch 2.2.0 with ROCm 5.7.3 in Python 3.10.
-Deterministic training and evaluation are conducted using the PyTorch Lightning package.
-All experiments are conducted on a single AMD Instinct™ MI250X GPU (64 GB), running on a Linux SUSE Linux Enterprise Server 15 SP5.
+UPLME was primarily implemented using PyTorch 2.2.0 with ROCm 5.7.3 in Python 3.10 and also tested on PyTorch 2.7.1 with ROCm 6.3.3 in Python 3.12.3.
+Deterministic training and evaluation are ensured using the PyTorch Lightning package.
+All experiments were conducted on a single AMD Instinct™ MI250X GPU (64 GB) running on SUSE Linux Enterprise Server 15 SP5.

-RoBERTa \citep{liu2019roberta} pre-trained checkpoint (version: \texttt{roberta-base}) is used from HuggingFace.
-We use the TextAttack \citep{morris2020textattack} for training data augmentation, and the Optuna \citep{akiba2019optuna} hyperparameter tuning framework to tune the loss weights.
-Tuning is conducted for a maximum of 100 trials with the objective of selecting the final set of parameters with the best validation CCC score.
-We adopt a delayed-start early-stopping strategy that ensures a minimum of 5 epochs of training, followed by early stopping based on the validation CCC score.
-Refer to \Cref{sec:additional-impl} for more details, such as the range of values tried in hyperparameter tuning and their final selected values.